lightfeed/lightfeed/README.md

-# Lightfeed API Client Libraries
+# Lightfeed API SDK

-Official client libraries for interacting with the Lightfeed API.
-These libraries enable easy access to your extracted web data, with support for both Node.js (TypeScript) and Python environments.
+Official client library for interacting with the Lightfeed API.
+This SDK enables easy access to your extracted web data, with support for both Node.js (TypeScript) and Python environments.

 ## Features